 When your doctors have all your test results, they know how far your leukaemia has developed.
 This is called staging.
 The staging in chronic myeloid leukaemia (CML) is described in 3 phases.
-These are the chronic phase, accelerated phase and the blast phase.
+These are:

 Staging can be quite complicated.
 Ask your doctor or specialist nurse if you are not sure which phase your CML is.